TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- First sort out physicals and handle the aquarium spawning at the very end
+	- Apparently resizing physical bodies doesn't honor the custom physical collider.
+		- Only if it's a box

+- Finishing touches
+	- Implement filtering in Layer window
+		- the UI is there but it's not implemented
+		- what about /?
+			- thought that it could activate the search window like ctrl+f but in layer window
+			- why not?
+It's just that only pressing / will automatically make it go to entity
+	- We gotta wrap it up
+	- Resizing animations

 - We can ship editor as soon as we reproduce fy_minilab
 	- So people can play in the meantime
 		- and I can start redoing other maps